BauerLab/VARSCOT/README.md

 	    -t,  --threads           number of threads to use (default 8) -e,  --evaluation        either 'mit', 'class' or 'prob' (default 'mit') -v,  --verbose           keep all temp files

+#### Running pipeline with VCF
+    docker run -v $VCF_DIR:/vcf \
+               -v $BED_DIR:/bed \
+               -v $GENOME_DIR:/genome \
+               -v $INDEX_DIR:/index \
+               -v $PWD:/output \
+               varscot \
+               -f /vcf/example.vcf \
+               -b /bed/example.bed \
+               -g /genome/hg19.fa \
+               -i /index/index \
+               -m 2 \
+               -o /output/output.txt

+#### Running pipeline without VCF
+    docker run -v $BED_DIR:/bed \
+               -v $GENOME_DIR:/genome \
+               -v $INDEX_DIR:/index \
+               -v $PWD:/output \
+               varscot \
+               -b /bed/example.bed \
+               -g /genome/hg19.fa \
+               -i /index/index \
+               -m 2 \
+               -o /output/output.txt

+#### Running commands within the VARSCOT Docker container
+To run commands (e.g. ```bidir_index```) within the VARSCOT Docker container, it is possible to start an interactive shell in a container.
+A command like this isn't quite right:

+    docker run -it varscot /bin/bash

+since running the ```varscot``` Docker image corresponds to running the ```VARSCOT``` script.
+This command would yield a ```VARSCOT``` help message.

+What is needed instead is to specify a environment in which the VARSCOT script would be run (within the container).
+So, given the tail end of ```docker build``` output such as this:

+	...
+	Removing intermediate container 7a6dcc43930b
+	Step 53/56 : VOLUME /output
+	---> Running in c299829c679b
+	---> 693278a1f70f
+	Removing intermediate container c299829c679b
+	Step 54/56 : WORKDIR /app
+	---> 7f61d3c61fbc
+	Removing intermediate container 597d23c886d8
+	Step 55/56 : COPY ./entrypoint.sh .
+	---> be019493a15d
+	Removing intermediate container 9aed2ff91226
+	Step 56/56 : ENTRYPOINT /app/entrypoint.sh
+	---> Running in a34cbdcd1e26
+	---> a995e772b72b
+	Removing intermediate container a34cbdcd1e26
+	Successfully built a995e772b72b

+step 54 of 56 would be suitable since this immediately precedes the point at which VARSCOT (via entrypoint.sh) would be run.
+The numeric ID ```7f61d3c61fbc``` on the line after "Step 54/56 ..." can then be used instead of the image name ```varscot```:

+	docker run -it 7f61d3c61fbc /bin/bash

+The result will be an interactive bash shell prompt such as this:

+	root@a51dd1386554:/app#

+at which commands may be issued.
+Note that this numeric ID will be different for each ```docker build``` run.

+Volumes may also need to be mapped for particular commands, e.g.

+	docker run -v $GENOME_DIR:/genome -v $INDEX_DIR:/index -it 7f61d3c61fbc /bin/bash

+A ```bidir_index``` command could then be run, e.g.

+	./build/read_mapping_build/bidir_index -G /genome/genome.fa -I /index/prefix

+where ```prefix``` is the prefix of each file in the index directory.

+As per the _Usage_ section setting TMPDIR may be necessary.
+The ```docker run``` command would need to include a temporary directory volume, e.g.

+        docker run -v $ROOT:/bed -v $ROOT:/genome -v $ROOT/bidir-index:/index -v /somewhere/else/with/more/space:/tmpdir -it 7f61d3c61fbc /bin/bash

+then in the container before the ```bidir_index``` command:

+        export TMPDIR=/tmpdir